polatmete/softcon21-group5/README.md

 The project now uses Maven for effortlessly providing JavaFX.

-There now exist save game features which will either read an `initialBoard.csv`, or create and import a user-specified save file.
+There now exist save game features which will either read an [initialBoard.csv](a2/resources/initialBoard.csv), or create and import a user-specified save file.

 [Docs](a2/docs) for tasks 1, 2 and 3: Updated CRC, UML and Sequence Diagram plus new descriptions.